 14. Showing the Daily Equivalence

 You’ve probably come across this tactic.
 A company will break down the cost of a product or service per day, which makes the cost seem negligible.
 For instance, a $60 a month cloud storage service breaks down to $2 a day.
-Or a $15 a monthly streaming services subscription equates to 50 cents a day.
+Or a $15 a monthly streaming services subscription equates to a mere 50 cents a day.

 15. Using Fake Reviews or User Generated Content